maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

   <figcaption>ASCII encoding table</figcaption>
 </figure>

-In the code, I simply check wheter there is data in the Serial2 buffer and if so, I read until I reach the start of frame.
+In the code, I simply check whether there is data in the Serial2 buffer and if so, I read until I reach the start of a frame.
-I then check the address and if the message is for this node, I process it, otherwise, I read the buffer until I read the end of frame before starting the cycle again.
+I then check the address and if the message is for this node, I process it, otherwise, I read the buffer until I read the end of the frame before starting the cycle again.

 ### Data format
 To communicate order between the master and the nodes, I chose a very simple encoding.
 Since I only want to switch on or off some LEDs, I use a pair _cmd/param_.
-The _cmd_ variable indicates which LED to switch state, and the _param_ variable indicates wheter it should be turned on or off.
+The _cmd_ variable indicates which LED to switch state, and the _param_ variable indicates whether it should be turned on or off.
 For example, to light up the LED2, I type '21'.

 The addresses are encoded as alphabetical values.
 The master being 'a' and all the nodes being 'b', 'c', ... up to 'z'.

 ### Communicating
-Testing this idea proved to be very efficient and I could turn all the LEDs on and off on the slave by sending '11', '21', '31', '10', '20', '30' in loop.
+Testing this idea proved to be very efficient and I could turn all the LEDs on and off on the slave by sending '11', '21', '31', '10', '20', '30' in a loop.
 You can also slightly see the green LED blink on the master each time it communicates on the SerialUSB.

 <video width="700" height="480" autoplay loop>
   <source src="./../../img/mod13/communicating.mp4" type="video/mp4">